zhong-j-yu/rekex/doc/Intro.md

 what's happening at any moment of time.
 It is easy to write because you just apply the same code patterns repeatedly.
-Eventually the repetition may become tedious, and a declarative way to achieve the same goal becomes more appealing.
+Eventually the repetition may become tedious, and a declarative way to implement it becomes more appealing.

 ### Parser Combinators

 In the
 [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator)
-approach, grammar rules are mirrored by parser *functions*, and functions can be composed from other functions.
+approach, grammar *rules* are mirrored by parser *functions*, and functions can be composed from other functions.
 For example, a production rule *A = B C* may be mirrored by